mozilla/addons-frontend/README.md

 :bulb: You can install the [amo-info extension](https://addons.mozilla.org/en-US/firefox/addon/amo-info/) to easily view this information.

+## Addons Frontend Blog Utils

+This project also contains code to build a library named `addons-frontend-blog-utils` and offers the following commands:

+- `yarn build:blog-utils-dev`: build the library and start a watcher to rebuild the library on change
+- `yarn build:blog-utils-prod`: build the library in production mode

+This library is exclusively designed to work with [addons-blog][].

 ## Core technologies

 - Based on Redux + React